fredrikofstad/GBStudioPlugins/README.md

 ## UI Plugin Pack

-Not currently released but available in github
+Not currently released but available on github

-## Projectile Plus
+## Cutsom Projectile

-Not currently released but available in github
+Not currently released but available on github